MindscapeHQ/raygun4net/README.md

 ### WinForms/WPF/Other .NET applications

-Create an instance of RaygunClient (passing your API key in the constructor) then inside an Unhandled Exception event handler make a call to Send, passing the exception.
+Create an instance of RaygunClient (passing your API key in the constructor) then inside an Unhandled Exception (or unobserved task exception) event handler make a call to Send, passing the ExceptionObject available in the handler's EventArgs (with a cast).

 ### WinRT
 Reference the "Mindscape.Raygun4Net.WinRT.dll" instead.